M1 Finance Review

 Most investors will find a pre-made strategy to fit their investment approach.

-M1 Finance Stock and ETF Investing
+M1 Finance Stock, ETF and Cryptocurrency Investing

-If you want to create your own combination of investments (or investment pies) you can choose from 4,325 stocks and/or 1999 funds.
+If you want to create your own combination of investments (or investment pies) you can choose from 4,325 stocks and/or 1999 exchange traded funds.
 M1 Finance also offers a stock screener to help you construct your own investment portfolio.

 There are more than enough stocks and ETFs for most investors.
 If you’re not sure which stocks or funds to choose, the basic stock screener allows you to search by: